Thursday, August 28, 2025

 an imaginary unit.

-But I don't know
+But I don't know,

-if the bird part
+if the bird part of our brains

-the seeds of language
+only co-signed the seeds

-to angle our tangents
+our tangents towards

-towards an evergreen musing of music.
+an evergreen music.

-Can scarlet blossom
+Can’t scarlet blossom

-as need inside a needle—
+as the need inside a needle—

 whether record or pine